A Spell Binding Afternoon Tea Experience

 After removing our gowns we emerged from the dungeons, with our leftovers in a box and blinking slightly in the bright light of the café.
 On the way we passed by the high-quality range of merchandise available to purchase as gifts or to remember the fun experience.

 We departed on to the slightly less magical Central London street but taking with us memories of a fun afternoon tea experience that caters to wide range of ages and personalities.
 If you are willing to immerse yourself in the experience of wizarding alchemy then you will have a quite magical time at the Potion Room by Cutter & Squidge.
+And definitely something to try if you are in London for a Harry Potter Vacation!

 Looking for a different kind of afternoon tea?
 Why not pin this for later